Trail Run Worlds

 Parking at Kualoa Ranch – $5 per vehicle.

-To speed up your entry to Kualoa Ranch, please purchase a pass at online or at packet pickup in Waikiki and display it on your dashboard.
+To speed up your entry to Kualoa Ranch, please purchase a pass at packet pickup in Waikiki and display it on your dashboard.

 We are offering a discount for Students and Active Duty Military.
 Valid ID must be shown at packet pickup.
 Event shirts are limited.
 Only athletes signing up by October 31 are guaranteed a shirt.